waleedhkhan/waleed.de/src/pages/about.md

 </section><section>

 ## Technology
-I have been primarily Programing with PHP & Python and bit of JavaScirpt for over a decade building web based e-commerce products.
+I have been Programing with PHP, Python and JavaScirpt for over a decade building large scale e-commerce systems.

-I embrace modern web frameworks and always enjoy to experiment by building side projects.

 </section><section>